dogweather/forkful/content/en/elm/strings/finding-the-length-of-a-string.md

 weight: 7
 ---

-## What & Why?
-Finding the length of a string means counting its characters.
-Programmers do it to validate inputs, manipulate text, or simply to size up data.

 ## How to:
 In Elm, you use `String.length` to find out how many characters a string contains.
 Witness: